-Each of the participating entrepreneurs fits the description of an exceptionally gifted individual who, having founded the firm himself, is completely committed to his job, and runs the show with nothing more than his wits and a head full of experience.
-A key factor in the effective execution of the IMTs was derived on criteria established in an earlier study (Ettlie and Rubenstein 1987) and a more recent application of these criteria to the entrepreneurial climate in India.
+The technique and criteria used to assess the businesses' operations and products/services are derived on criteria established in an earlier study (Ettlie and Rubenstein 1987) and a more recent application of these criteria to the entrepreneurial climate in India.
 Only 10 businesses operating in the tertiary and secondary sectors have introduced brand-new goods or services in the last two years, accounting for 34.5% of all businesses.
 Only 27% of the organizations with a sufficient number of workers were really delegating tasks to them.
 Prior to the planned IMT application, only 10% of the enterprises have contemporary, effective management that was up-to-date according to international standards.
 Only 30% of businesses really made advantage of modern technology, the internet, and other forms of information and communication technology.
 Before the adoption of IMT, only around 40% of the enterprises had sufficient information about the happenings, developments, and advancements in their industry, mostly on an Indian national level and, secondly, on a worldwide one.
 But just 30% of the businesses were determined to have good knowledge management.
 Lastly, 30% of the organizations also saw a rise in their productivity year over year.
 Incorporating the suggested IMTs into this section significantly enhances the recorded performances.
 Forty percent of businesses reported utilizing an in-house accountant and appropriate software for financial management.